EXPRESSCLUSTER/MongoDB/MongoDB with EXPRESSCLUSTER X on Linux.md

             -  In the case of stop.sh  -> Immediately after "$CLP_DISK" = "SUCCESS", add the "systemctl stop mongod.service"

       - Add the mongoDB custom monitor resource
-          - Configure the folloing parameters
+          - Configure the following parameters

               |parameter|value|
               |---|---|